Carbohydrates and Tooth Decay

 Carbohydrates such as starches and refined complex carbohydrates are examples of strings of sugars all connected together.
 The body can easily break these down into simple sugar molecules.

-In the mouth, this can happen on the tooth surface.
+In the mouth, this can happen on the surface of the tooth

-Have you ever eaten a packet of potato crisps and noticed the crumbs are packed into your molars?
+Have you ever eaten a packet of potato crisps and noticed the crumbs are packed into your back teeth?
 Or a Sao biscuit and needed to rinse your mouth with water afterwards?

 When this happens too many times a day, decay starts.